Henry Shrapnel

-Lieutenant General Henry Shrapnel (3 June 1761 – 13 March 1842) was a British Army officer whose name has entered the English language as the inventor of the shrapnel shell.
+Lieutenant-General Henry Scrope Shrapnel (3 June 1761 – 13 March 1842) was a British Army officer whose name has entered the English language as the inventor of the shrapnel shell.

+Biography

 Henry Shrapnel was born at Midway Manor in Bradford-on-Avon, Wiltshire, England, the ninth child of Zachariah Shrapnel and his wife Lydia.

-In 1784, while a lieutenant in the Royal Artillery, he perfected, with his own resources, an invention of what he called "spherical case" ammunition: a hollow cannonball filled with lead shot that burst in mid-air.
-He successfully demonstrated this in 1787 at Gibraltar.
-He intended the device as an anti-personnel weapon.
+He was commissioned as a Royal Artillery lieutenant in 1779, serving first in Newfoundland.
+He returned to England in 1784, when he began to experiment with hollow cannonballs filled with lead shot that burst in mid-air.

+In 1787 he was posted to Gibraltar where he began demonstrations of his anti-personnel weapon which impressed senior officers commanding the fortress.
+From Gibraltar, Shrapnel was sent to the West Indies in 1791.
+Shrapnel served in Flanders, where he was wounded in 1793.
+He was promoted to major on 1 November 1803 after eight years as a captain.

 In 1803, the British Army adopted a similar but elongated explosive shell which immediately acquired the inventor's name.
-It has lent the term "shrapnel" to fragmentation from artillery shells and fragmentation in general ever since, long after it was replaced by high explosive rounds.
+It has lent the term "shrapnel" to fragmentation from artillery shells and fragmentation in general ever since, long after it was replaced by high-explosive rounds.
 Until the end of World War I, the shells were still manufactured according to his original principles.

-Shrapnel served in Flanders, where he was wounded in 1793.
-He was promoted to major on 1 November 1803 after eight years as a captain.
-After his invention's success in battle at Fort Nieuw-Amsterdam, Suriname, on 30 April 1804, Shrapnel was promoted to lieutenant colonel on 20 July 1804, less than nine months later.
+After his invention's success in battle at Fort Nieuw-Amsterdam, Surinam, on 30 April 1804, Shrapnel was promoted to lieutenant colonel on 20 July 1804, less than nine months later.